Windows Installer, Java Installer, Freeware Installer

 • Install feature locally

-The feature and all it's resources will be copied on the target computer.
+The feature and all its resources will be copied to the target computer.

 The components of this feature that are not marked for local installation will be installed to run from source.
-This is the default behaviour, which the user can change from the Customize dialog.
+This is the default behavior, which the user can change from the Customize dialog.

 • Use parent feature installation settings

-The state of the feature is the same as the state of the parent feature.
+The feature's state is the same as the parent feature's state.
 This option is available only if the feature has a parent.

 • Always install the feature

-The User Interface of Windows Installer does not display an option to change the state of the feature.
+The User Interface of Windows Installer does not display an option to change the feature's state.
 The "Entire feature will be unavailable" option will not be available for this feature in "CustomizeDlg."

 Advertise Settings